AHC40116 Certificate IV in Agriculture

 This course is aimed at those people who wish to work at a supervisory level in the Agricultural industry.
 It is workplace-based, which means TasTAFE trainers visit students on their worksite every 4 to 8 weeks to assess progress.

 If you are not currently in a suitable workplace TasTAFE staff may be able to assist you in doing this.

 This qualification would suit:

 - People looking for a change in career.

 - People currently working in Agriculture at a supervisory level and wanting to gain a qualification

-- People who have completed some units of the Certificate III or IV in Agriculture and now wanting the entire qualification
+- People who have completed some units of the AHC30116 Certificate III in Agriculture or AHC40116 Certificate IV in Agriculture and now wanting the entire qualification

 - People who need to gain skills to satisfy various industry licensing requirements.